Grooming Your Pet at Home

 • Apply light pressure on the top and bottom of their paw just behind the nail so you can see all of it.
 Place the clipper about 1/8 of an inch before the cat’s quick, which is a nerve center within the nail.
 It will appear pink.

-• You may want to trim one nail at first and come back to finish the rest another day to keep the experience positive and pleasant.
+• You might want to trim one nail at first and come back to finish the rest another day to keep the experience positive and pleasant.

 Want more content like this in your inbox?
 Sign up below!